The Multimodal Mind

 - Image before video.
 A video is images over time.
 The video expert reuses the frozen image expert's spatial priors and only has to learn temporal dynamics — a much smaller lift than learning pixels and motion together.

 - Generation before action.
-Action is conditioned on imagination (Ch.
+Action is conditioned on imagination (Sec.
 2).
 The model must be able to roll out a predicted video/proprioception trajectory before it can choose a motor command that achieves it.
-So the action expert comes last, reading from a frozen world model.
+So the action expert comes last, reading from a frozen world model.[23]

-Why freeze?
+03Why freeze?

 Freezing earlier components does three things at once: